 "It began rather innocently in 1959.
 I had a lot of junk around my house in Grants Pass and my wife wanted me to get rid of it.
 Instead of taking it to the junkyard, I decided to build a museum and tourist attraction.
 I was mayor of Grants Pass at that time, and I was concerned about the welfare and business climate of the country.
 I wanted a place that would attract tourists and would get them to stay in the area and spend money.
 I never advertised except by word of mouth.
 I wanted people to get lost trying to find it and maybe stop in Merlin to buy groceries looking for Pottsville".

-Old stoves, clocks, display cases of items from the past.
+Antique toys and collectibles, Old stoves, clocks, display cases from a bygone era.

 Certificates and awards from 24 years as a State Senator and 18 years as Oregon's First Lottery Chairman are displayed on the walls of Debb's Reading Library.
 The library also contains books from Oregon's past, photographs, and speeches.